sorrento-lab/sorrento-lab.github.io/9_1_PlexLXC.md

 Then:
 systemctl start telegraf

-Keep in mind that influx will need the telegraf-igpu created for this to work.
+Keep in mind that influx will need the telegraf-igpu database created for this to work, the plex LXC telegraf will not create the database.

 You should see stats being pulled in now to grafana.